openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Done

-A *primitive type conversion* is one of the following:
+*Primitive type conversion* is one of the following:

 - :ref:`Widening Primitive Conversions`;